ultrarobotics/mujoco_mpc/README.md

 [MJPC GUI](docs/GUI.md) documentation.

 ## Installation
-MJPC is tested with [Ubuntu 20.04](https://releases.ubuntu.com/focal/) and [macOS-12](https://www.apple.com/by/macos/monterey/).
+MJPC is tested with [Ubuntu 23.10](https://releases.ubuntu.com/focal/) and [macOS-12](https://www.apple.com/by/macos/monterey/).
 In principle, other versions and Windows operating system should work with MJPC, but these are not tested.

+With 23.10 the clang verion is 16.0.06 (15)
 ### Prerequisites
 Operating system specific dependencies: